tessa135/The-Machine-That-Knows-You/README.md

 ### Using other models

-If you want to change the models used in the app, you can find more models in 'RDS-Models Correct'.
-The corresponding MSE and direct hit rates can be found in 'model-results.csv'.
+If you want to change the models used in the app, you can find more models in [RDS-Models Correct](RDS-Models Correct).
+The corresponding MSE and direct hit rates can be found in [model-results.csv](model-results.csv).

 ### More Models